Thrift Savings Plan (TSP)

 If you are a member of the uniformed services who is not covered by the Blended Retirement System (BRS), your account is established by your service after you make a contribution election using your service's automated system, if it has one.
 For example, most members of the uniformed services use myPay.
 If your service does not use an electronic system, you can complete Form TSP-U-1 , Election Form and return it to your service.

 If you were already in the BRS plan before you left the service—whether as a new member of the uniformed services or an opt-in—you will be automatically reenrolled when you reenter.
 If you were not in BRS but had fewer than 12 years of service when you left, your service may give you the opportunity to opt in when you reenter.
 In either case, assuming you had served 60 days before leaving, your enrollment will begin with the first pay period after reentering.
 If neither situation applies to you, you can still start a TSP account or resume contributing to your existing account as a non-BRS member.
 Follow the instructions in Starting, Changing, and Stopping Your Contributions.

-Later this year, TSP will be introducing exciting features to make your TSP experience even better.
-You'll have more flexibility in how you access My Account, more options to contact TSP representatives if you need help, and even more transactions you can complete smoothly and securely online.
-Be sure to pay attention to TSP correspondence in the coming months and visit this webpage for updates: https://www.tsp.gov/new-tsp-features/?utm_source=website&utm_medium=banner&utm_campaign=getexcited1
+You now have access to new features and tools to make your TSP experience even better than before.
+These new features include flexibility in how you access My Account, several options to contact TSP representatives if you need help, and the ability to complete most transactions smoothly and securely online.

 If you have not already, now is the time to set up your new login to the new My Account and take advantage of all the new TSP features and tools.